AstrotechLabs/melhorenvio-sdk/README.md

 use AstrotechLabs\MelhorEnvio\AddShippingToCart\Dto\VolumeCollection as AddShippingToCartVolumeCollection;
 use AstrotechLabs\MelhorEnvio\AddShippingToCart\Dto\AddShippingToCartItem;
 use AstrotechLabs\MelhorEnvio\AddShippingToCart\Dto\FromData as AddShippingToCartFromData;
-use AstrotechLabs\MelhorEnvio\CheckoutLabel\Dto\InputData as CheckoutLabelInput;
+use AstrotechLabs\MelhorEnvio\ConfirmPurchaseLabel\Dto\InputData as ConfirmPurchaseLabelInput;
-use AstrotechLabs\MelhorEnvio\CheckoutLabel\Dto\Order as CheckoutLabelOrder;
+use AstrotechLabs\MelhorEnvio\ConfirmPurchaseLabel\Dto\Order as ConfirmPurchaseLabelOrder;
-use AstrotechLabs\MelhorEnvio\CheckoutLabel\Dto\OrderCollection as CheckoutLabelOrderCollection;
+use AstrotechLabs\MelhorEnvio\ConfirmPurchaseLabel\Dto\OrderCollection as ConfirmPurchaseLabelOrderCollection;
 use AstrotechLabs\MelhorEnvio\GenerateLabel\Dto\InputData as GenerateLabelInputData;
 use AstrotechLabs\MelhorEnvio\GenerateLabel\Dto\Order as GenerateLabelOrder;
 use AstrotechLabs\MelhorEnvio\GenerateLabel\Dto\OrderCollection as GenerateLabelOrderCollection;